jkerai1/ImpTemplate/README.md

 ctrl + c interrupts python terminal but ctrl shift c (copying as raw text) does not (does not apply to jupyter notebook but does for the Jupyter Terminal)

-f.close() - closes file in case u need to delete the .txt
+f.close() - closes file in case u need to edit the .txt

 # Jupyter Notebook Users